dracory/blockeditor/README.md

 For commercial use, please use my [contact page](https://lesichkov.co.uk/contact) to obtain a commercial license.

+## Status

+The status of this project is "work in progress", "multiple changes", "avoid at the minute", "nothing stable".

 ## Introduction

 This package allows to build user interfaces based on blocks.